 - 1/4 teaspoon ground cinnamon

-- Add the almond milk, turmeric and cinnamon into a saucepan.
+- Add the almond milk, turmeric, cinnamon and ginger slices into a saucepan.
 Stir to combine the ingredients.
 Heat the milk on low and bring to a low simmer.
 This will take about 5 minutes.

 - Once the milk bubbles in the center, continue to let it simmer for another 4 to 5 minutes.
 Remove the saucepan from heat.